LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-05-08-iommu-and-hardware-isolation.md

 ![](https://f005.backblazeb2.com/file/landons-blog/assets/posts/2026-05-08-iommu-and-hardware-isolation/gpu-virt-part2-hero-princeton-wide.png){ loading=lazy style="object-fit: cover;"}

 Most engineers treat virtualization as a software abstraction problem.
 It isn’t.
-Isolation is fundamentally a hardware problem — software can request it, but hardware is the only thing that can enforce it.
+Isolation is fundamentally a hardware problem.
+Software can request it, but hardware is the only thing that can enforce it.
 If the underlying hardware allows two components to communicate, no amount of abstraction can fully prevent it.

 This becomes especially true with PCIe devices like GPUs.
 Unlike processes or threads, devices do not understand memory ownership, privilege boundaries, or tenants.
 They issue DMA reads and writes directly against physical memory.
-Without the right hardware mechanisms in place, a device can DMA into any physical address on the system — including another tenant’s memory or the kernel itself.
+Without the right hardware mechanisms in place, a device can DMA into any physical address on the system, including another tenant’s memory or the kernel itself.
 If you’re responsible for running multiple tenants on shared GPU hardware, whether your isolation is hardware-enforced or just a promise is the question that matters most.

 In the [previous post](2026-02-15-pcie-mmio.md), we explored how the PCIe fabric moves data and how MMIO regions are established.
 That foundation raises one concrete question:

 > How does Linux use hardware to actually enforce isolation?

 To answer it, we’ll introduce the concept of a **Security Domain** and then examine how the IOMMU enforces it in hardware.
-How Linux software exposes these boundaries to userspace and VMs — through VFIO and iommufd — is covered in the next post.
+How Linux software exposes these boundaries to userspace and VMs, through VFIO and iommufd, is covered in the next post.

 <!-- more -->